benbp/markdown-presentation/PITCHME.md

 - Much easier to put docs in source control.
 Match up with corresponding code commits.
 View history and take contributions
 - Different teams can make different organization and rendering decisions, but the source of truth is the same.
 Standardization!
 - Possibilities open up when you have common, lightweight, open source specifications

 ---

+#### These slides written in Markdown (via gitpitch)

+NOTE:

+I just wrote my talk, like I was writing an essay
+Didn't have to fiddle around with formatting, etc.

+---